Nathan Kirsh: Philanthropy

 He established the Kirsh Foundation, an international charitable organization.
+He has contributed significantly to Eswatini, primarily through the financing of small business startups and computer education in high schools.
+Between 2001-2016, his foundation funded 14, 000 startups, with a 70% success rate.
 Its projects include a microfinance venture in collaboration with Swazi chiefs to provide "affordable loans and financial literacy training to Swazi women."
-As of 2010, Kirsh's seed fund, Inhlanyelo, had financed "5,500 successful small businesses."
 By 2015, around 20,000 people were employed by small-scale businesses started by the fund.

-In 2021, Kirsh funded a mission for humanitarian NGO IsraAID to aid with the COVID-19 vaccine rollout in Eswatini.
+In 2021, Kirsh funded a mission for humanitarian NGO IsraAID to aid with the COVID-19 vaccine rollout in Swaziland.